-Requirements for specific graduate degrees are listed in the appropriate sections of the Programs of Study, and in departmental handbooks.
+Requirements for specific graduate degrees are listed in the appropriate sections of the Academic Catalog, and in departmental handbooks.
 All departments should distribute a handbook or statement to their graduate students listing the requirements for the graduate degree programs to which they are admitted.